Forever Stranding: Hair Regrowth Superhero Herb - Yashtimadhu

 Side Effects of Yashtimadhu

-- The levels of potassium in your blood are low
+- Low potassium levels in blood

 - If you have a history of cancer of the ovary, breast or uterus